mfranciscojr/MY-AWS-SAA-CO3-Study-Journey/README.md

    - Determining when to federate a directory service with IAM roles
    </details>

-   <details><summary>Design secure workloads and applications</summary>
+   <details><summary>1.2 Design secure workloads and applications</summary>

 ### Task Statement 2: Design secure workloads and applications.

 - Knowledge of:
   - Application configuration and credentials security
   - AWS service endpoints
   - Control ports, protocols, and network traffic on AWS
   - Secure application access
   - Security services with appropriate use cases (for example, Amazon Cognito, Amazon GuardDuty, Amazon Macie)
   - Threat vectors external to AWS (for example, DDoS, SQL injection)

 - Skills in:
   - Designing VPC architectures with security components (for example, security groups, route tables, network ACLs, NAT gateways)